Multi-million dollar boost for crucial research

 - Linkage Infrastructure, Equipment and Facilities (1 project)

-University of Newcastle Senior Deputy Vice-Chancellor (Research & Innovation), Professor Kevin Hall, said the diverse range of successful projects reflected the exciting breadth of global issues University of Newcastle researchers were working to solve.
+University of Newcastle Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Professor Kevin Hall, said the diverse range of successful projects reflected the exciting breadth of global issues University of Newcastle researchers were working to solve.

 “We are incredibly proud of our hard-working researchers and we thank the ARC for recognising their potential.
 This funding enables us to continue to drive some very promising, high impact research that will contribute to Australia’s national interest and beyond," Professor Hall said.